Designing spin and orbital sources of Berry curvature at oxide interfaces

-In order to probe the BC via transport measurements, we apply an in-plane magnetic field capable of generating a BC hot-spot (see Fig.\,\hyperref[fig1]{2a,b}) within the Fermi surface annulus.
-This BC hot-spot corresponds to a field-induced avoided level crossing between the two spin-split bands of each pair occurring whenever the applied magnetic field breaks the residual crystalline mirror symmetry.
-The momentum-integrated net Berry curvature is then non-zero (see Supplementary Information), and yields a transverse Hall conductance satisfying the antisymmetric property $\sigma_\textrm{xy} \rho_\textrm{yx}=\minus1$, even in the absence of any Lorentz force.
-This effect, theoretically predicted in Refs.~\citenum{Battilomo2021,Cullen2021} and known as the anomalous planar Hall effect, is different in nature with respect to the conventional planar Hall effect, which is instead related to the anisotropy in the longitudinal magnetoresistance and thus characterised by a symmetric response $\sigma_\textrm{xy}(B)=\sigma_\textrm{xy}(\minus B)$.
+The orbital-sourced BC is expected to be very stiff in response to externally applied in-plane magnetic fields due to the absence of symmetry-protected orbital degeneracies.
+In contrast, the spin-sourced BC is significantly more susceptible to planar magnetic fields.
+As shown in Fig.\,\hyperref[fig1]{2a,b}, an in-plane magnetic field is capable of generating a BC hot-spot within the Fermi surface annulus.
+This BC hot-spot corresponds to a field-induced avoided level crossing between the two spin-split bands that occurs whenever the applied magnetic field breaks the residual crystalline mirror symmetry.
+The momentum-integrated net Berry curvature is then non-zero (Supplementary Note II), and yields a transverse Hall conductance satisfying the antisymmetric property $\sigma_\textrm{xy} \rho_\textrm{yx}=\minus1$, even in the absence of any Lorentz force.
+This effect, theoretically predicted in Refs.~\citenum{Battilomo2021,Cullen2021} and known as the anomalous planar Hall effect (APHE), is different in nature with respect to the conventional planar Hall effect, which is instead related to the anisotropy in the longitudinal magnetoresistance and thus characterised by a symmetric response $\sigma_\textrm{xy}(B)=\sigma_\textrm{xy}(\minus B)$.